EliotKhachi/publicZk/202207032020/README.md

 run `pdftotext -layout source.pdf target.txt`, where `source` is the pdf in question and `target` is the converted text file.
 This runs the command on the entire pdf.

 To convery just a single range of pages do
-`pdttotext - layout -f M -l N source.pdf target.txt`, where  is the first page and N is the last one.
+`pdftotext - layout -f M -l N source.pdf target.txt`, where  is the first page and N is the last one.

 ## Windows